 Nuclear safety is the number one priority for Electrabel!
 To guarantee this, there are a number of barriers which protect the spent fuel against external events.

 The most important protection is the container in which the spent fuel elements are stored.
 This provides protection against internal and external risks such as moisture, corrosion, fire, explosions, earthquakes and even the impact of an aircraft crash.
 The containment of the radioactive material is also guaranteed under all conditions.
 In addition to the container, the building also provides an additional barrier and radiological protection.
 Among other things, the building is also resistant to extreme natural phenomena such as earthquakes.

-After going through the required permitting process, the construction of the new buildings can start.
 At Tihange nuclear power plant the construction started in 2020 with the aim of taking the new storage building into service in 2023.
-The permitting process is currently ongoing for the Doel nuclear power plant.
-Once both permits have been received (one for the construction and another for the operation of the building) the works could start in 2021, with the objective of taking the new buildings into service in 2025.
+At Doel nuclear power plant, construction started in 2021, with the objective of taking the new buildings into service in 2025.

 The buildings are designed for a storage period of 80 years.
 This was discussed with and approved by the Federal Agency for Nuclear Control (FANC).
 How long the containers will remain there depends on the decision which the Belgian government still needs to make regarding the final storage concept for this waste in Belgium and the effective construction and commissioning of this final storage by NIRAS.

 Based on current findings, we assume that after a period of 80 years a different location will be available for the final storage of the spent fuel elements.